Yamini2001/HackerRank-Solutions/README.md

 62. [RotateList.java](RotateList.java) Solutions to calculate the rotate list.
 63. [GridGame.java](GridGame.java) Solutions to calculate the grid game.
 64. [MapHighestPeak.java](MapHighestPeak.java) Solutions to calculate the map to the highest peak.
+65. [CountServers.java](CountServers.java) Solutions to calculate the count servers that communicate.